 INGLEWOOD BOARD OF TRUSTEES

-The clerk/treasurer’s report was read and approved by motion of Goree and second by Abrahamson.
-There was one hall rental and no building permits.
+The clerk/treasurer’s report was read which included two hall rentals to Soliz and Magana.
+The report was approved by a motion from Goree and second by J. Nielsen.

 Flood Plain Study Fund Balance to date: $3,067.70